joshua-stone/pwniepi/README.md

 # Overview

-This project is an attempt to learn penetration testing using a suite of open source tools, with as few modifications as possible along with a low barrier of entry.
+This project is an attempt to learn penetration testing using a suite of open source tools.

 The Raspberry Pi is an appealing testbed for pentesting due to its low cost, great community support, small form factor, and simple design.
 Open source support also appears to have matured to the point that many distros now provide upstream builds that're compatible with the Raspberry Pi.

-I've chosen Fedora for this project because it uses mainline Linux kernels that're kept up to date.
+Fedora was chosen for this project because it uses mainline Linux kernels that're kept up to date.
 This is especially important for a platform like the Raspberry Pi which benefits from hardware support and enablement that's added in newer kernels.
+There's also the benefit of having the same conventions between

 ## Hardware Prerequisites